Anteru/liara/docs/source/url-patterns.rst

 .. _url-patterns:

-In various places Liara allows matching content by URL pattern.
-This is very similar to matching files using a glob pattern.
+Liara uses a :py:class:`~liara.query.Query` in various places to match node paths.
+A query uses an "URL pattern", which, while looking similar to a file glob, matches the actual path structure instead of matching parts of the folder/file names.
 The syntax is as following:

 * ``*`` matches anything but a subpath (i.e., ``/foo/*`` will match ``/foo/bar``, but not ``/foo/bar/baz``)
 * ``**`` matches anything recursively (i.e. ``/foo/**`` will match any path starting with ``/foo/``)